 Rachel Bendayan practises litigation and international arbitration.
 Recent arbitration mandates include disputes before the International Chamber of Commerce (ICC), the International Centre for the Settlement of Investment Disputes (ICSID), the Court of Arbitration for Sport, the Cairo Regional Centre for International Commercial Arbitration, and the London Court of International Arbitration (LCIA).
 She also acts in incidental arbitral proceedings, particularly in respect of the recognition and enforcement of foreign arbitral awards.
 She is an accredited mediator with the Quebec Bar for civil and commercial disputes.

-Ms. Bendayan's commercial litigation practice involves all manner of corporate disputes, as well as transnational litigation.
+Ms. Bendayan’s commercial litigation practice involves all manner of corporate disputes, as well as transnational litigation.
 She has experience pleading before the Quebec Court of Appeal, the Quebec Superior Court, the Court of Québec and the Federal Court of Canada.